Female doctor looking at an X-Ray

 Accreditation & Licensure

-The Program provides the theory, skill, and experience necessary to apply for admission to the licensure exam administered by the American Registry of Radiologic Technologists (ARRT); and for licensure from the State of California, Department of Public Health, Radiologic Health Branch, as a Certified Radiologic Technologist (CRT).
-The student is also eligible to take the State Fluoroscopy Permit exam.
+The Program provides the theory, skill, and experience necessary to apply for the licensure exam administered by the American Registry of Radiologic Technologists (ARRT), for California Radiologic Technologist (CRT) certificate from the California State Department of Health Service, and the Certificate of Fluoroscopy.

 Get Started Today